leobauza/browncoat/README.md

 Welcome to browncoat 0.2.3
 ==================

+# THE PROBLEM TO FIX
+We are thinking about the assets folder wrong...
+- SCSS and JS are/can be mixed.
+- A module may have SCSS files and JS files that are related.
+- There ought to be a mechanism for this...
+- There ought to be a public folder where things get compiled to using GRUNT

 ## about this project
 browncoat (lower case "b") is a light front end library.
 It is built using scss and uses require.js for scripts.
 It is meant for fast prototyping of small projects, or to be used as a sandbox to test out new technologies.
 It runs on the PHP micro-framework SLIM to create a very basic template structure.